isaracorp/Toolkit-Samples/aead_chacha20_poly1305/README.md

 $ ../rng/rng --count 12 --output nonce.dat
 ```

-**NOTE**
-Before building the samples, copy one of the CPU-specific versions of the
-toolkit libraries into a `lib` directory.
-For example, to build the samples
-for Intel Core 2 or better CPUs, copy the contents of `lib_core2` into `lib`.

 The samples use the `IQR_TOOLKIT_ROOT` CMake or environment variable to
 determine the location of the toolkit to build against.
 CMake requires that
 environment variables are set on the same line as the CMake command, or are